 Charlie Winston, 2013

-Most prominently there's a sense of joy and discovery throughout the album, which follows up the breakthrough of his 2009 album, 'Hobo' - a big hit throughout Europe and Canada.
+Most prominently there's a sense of joy and discovery throughout the album, which followed the breakthrough of his 2009 'Hobo,' a big hit throughout Europe and Canada.

 - Britain should wake up now… File under deserving of proper attention... ...
 Winston's music has a funk and folk base onto which some astonishingly bravura musical adventures into hip hop, rock, even classical, are organically fused' Mojo (UK)

 - Stakes out a territory somewhere between Jamiroquai and Paolo Nutini… '...
 Skirts the fringes of 30s Berlin nightclub burlesque, delicate piano balladry and Queen-meets-Beastie Boys arena posturing' Acoustic Magazine (UK)